palchukovsky/webinar-libraries/README.md

 For example: "dd" is "double and double" (as "it accepts 2 double-arguments").

 There is no info about the return type.
 The return type of the function is not part of the name mangling.
 Return types are enforced by the compiler directly based on type rules.

+### Dynamic library loading

+Don't forget to put your SO or DLL file in a place where the executable could find it!